JetStream96/QSimPlanner/src/Installer/readme.txt

 1.2.
 Install Inno Download Plugin.
 The installer is in idpsetup-1.5.0 folder.
 The destination folder must be the same as the one for Inno Setup.
 Tick the option "Add IDP include path to ISPPBuiltins.iss".

 1.3.
-Compile InstallerBuilder.csproj in debug mode.
+Compile InstallerBuilder.csproj in debug mode and 'x86'.
 The compliled executable should be in InstallerBuilder\bin\x86\Debug.
 This is important, otherwise the installer may fail to build.

 1.4.
-Open InstallerBuilder\bin\Debug\paths.xml.
+Open InstallerBuilder\bin\x86\Debug\paths.xml.
 Edit that file.
 InnoSetupDirectory should be the folder Inno Setup installed into, i.e. the folder which contains ISCC.exe.
 Also, MsBuildExePath should be the path of MSBuild.exe (which needs to be able to compile .NET 4.5).

 2. Build